korlibs-archive/korim/README.md

 ### Native vectorial rendering

-It provides a single interface for vector rendering so you can use a single interface and leverage JavaScript Canvas, AWT's Graphics2D, Android Canvas or any other rasterizer exposed by korim implementations.
+Korim provides a single interface for vector rendering so you can use a single interface and leverage JavaScript Canvas, AWT's Graphics2D, Android Canvas or any other rasterizer exposed by korim implementations.
 It also allows to convert shapes into SVG.
-Includes a feature to draw shapes with fills in contact without artifacts in a portable way by multisampling.
+Korim includes a feature to draw shapes with fills in contact without artifacts in a portable way by multisampling.
 Useful for offline rasterizers.

 ### AWT Utilities

 Korim provides AWT utilities to convert bitmaps into AWT BufferedImages, and to display them.
-These are just extensions so not referenced from the main code.
+These are just extensions so they are not referenced from the main code.
 And if you use native image loading, you can display those images as fast as possible without any conversion at all.

 ### Native Fonts